Enel X lithium-ion battery innovation projects

 IPCEI and the European Battery Alliance

-The move helps lay the foundations for a new, sustainable and competitive battery industry that is able to support the development and growth of e-mobility, and shows that Enel X is at the forefront of energy circularity and the energy transition.
+With its participation in this third IPCEI, Enel X is helping lay the foundations for a new, sustainable and competitive battery industry that is able to support the development and growth of e-mobility while showing that it is at the forefront of energy circularity and the energy transition.